sricharankrishnan/click-image-play-youtube-video/README.md

 If you would like to see a Demo or visit the Webiste, <a href="https://sricharankrishnan.github.io/click-image-play-youtube-video/">click here</a>.
 Otherwise, lets get you started on the installations and downloads.<br/><br/>

+### Discussions
+A discussions channel has been opened up for this plugin.
+If you have any questions about this particular plugin, do feel free to write in and I would do my best to help you out.
+You can access the discussions page by clicking on the 'Discussion' tab above or go to <https://github.com/sricharankrishnan/click-image-play-youtube-video/discussions>
+<br/><br/>

 ### Getting Started
 Before you start coding, download the required files. <a href="https://github.com/sricharankrishnan/click-image-play-youtube-video/tree/master/plugin-bundle-files">Click here</a> to proceed to the section for downloading.
 The javascript file `youtube-overlay.js` is required.
 When it comes to stylesheets, you can either download the